rpoleski/MulensModel/developers_board.md

   * **Binary source - see documents/binary\_source\_notes.md**:
     * finish use cases
     * source\_flux\_ratio added to ModelParameters
-    * check if all the high-level functions were corrected
     * Fit.fit\_fluxes docstring to be updated
     * which\_parameters() - note that it doesn't work for binary source parameters, but the parameters work properly
     * models with fixed no blending: fit\_blending keyword changes